 Inspect college facilities and grounds for which bond proceeds have been or will be expended, in accordance with any access procedure established by the District's Superintendent/President.

-Review copies of scheduled maintenance proposals or plans developed by the District.
+Receive copies of the five-year construction plan or other major capital plans developed by the District.

 Review efforts by the District to maximize bond proceeds by implementing various cost-saving measures.

 Section 5.
-Membership.
+Structure and Membership.

 Number.

-The Committee shall consist of a minimum of seven (7) members appointed by the Board of Trustees from a list of candidates submitting written applications, and based on criteria established by Prop 39, to wit:
+The Committee shall consist of a minimum of seven (7) members appointed by the Board of Trustees from a list of candidates submitting applications to the Superintendent/President, and based on criteria established by Prop 39, to wit:

 One (1) student enrolled and active in a community college support group, such as student government.